Decorate the porch with Christmas decorations. They will add to the mood of the celebration.

 This one goes out to all those people who just can’t get enough of winter but don’t see snow where they live.
 This is your chance to have a White Christmas!

 The premise of this porch makeover is super simple.
-All you need to get it done are some snow-frosted trees, a wreath, some lights, and a vintage lantern for a touch of old-fashioned glam.
+All you need to get it done are some snow-frosted trees like these, a wreath, some lights, and a vintage lantern like this for a touch of old-fashioned glam.

 If you really want to be sure this makeover pops, invest in some white outdoor side tables like this to elevate the entire thing… literally.
 This brings the eye up, framing your door beautifully.